exonum/exonum-doc/src/home/design-overview.md

 (such as light clients); these entities are assumed to manage the corresponding signing keys.
 Keys can also be managed by full nodes themselves.
 In this case, a private key is stored in the local configuration of the node, does not enter the blockchain and is specific to a particular node.
-It's a good practice to manage such keys locally via private APIs of the corresponding service.
+It’s a good practice to manage such keys locally via private APIs of the corresponding service.

 The core uses two pairs of Ed25519 keys: